Where to go Camping, Hiking or Fishing!

 1. Angel Rocks - The 3.5-mile loop starts along the north fork of the Chena River, and can take 2-3 hours to complete.
 Angel Rocks Handout

 2. Wickersham Dome - This 7-mile, out-and-back hike starts out approx. near 28-mile Elliot Hwy (where it splits with the Steese Hwy).
 The climb might be steep, but the view of the Alaska wilderness is great!

 3. Moose Creek Bluff - There is a parking area just off the 1st exit (on the left) off the Richardson Hwy, just past the Chena Flood Control bridge.
 This hike is considered to be an easy 2-hour hike.

 4. Birch Hill Recreation Area - This is a favorite with well-groomed, extensive and challenging trails.
 The trail system is available exclusively to skiers in the winter, and to mountain bikers, runners, hikers and berry pickers in the summer.
 Birch Hill Trail Maps

 5. Creamer's Field - This is a unique trail system that allows hikers to see both wild and plant life that would be impossible without it.
 There are benches and rest stops, and at least two towers to view a majority of Creamer's Field along the 2-mile trail.
-Trail Map
+Creamer's Field Map and Info

 6. Steese Ponds - These are man-made gravel pits along the Steese Hwy that are stocked annually with grayling and rainbow trout by the Alaska Dept. of Fish & Game.